Major Program in Immunology

 - One full-course equivalent from the following list

-¹ Students considering graduate school are encouraged to add the additional non-compulsory IMM450Y research course, if space permits.
+* Students considering graduate school are encouraged to add the additional non-compulsory IMM385Y and/or IMM450Y1 research course(s), if space permits.

 The emphasis of the Specialist and Major programs are to provide students with a sound theoretical understanding of the cellular and molecular basis of non-self recognition, together with sufficient laboratory experience to enable the students to consider embarking on a career in the discipline.